 Read Jason’s full article here, in which he says "There are no excuses. … Triple down on customer success, customer marketing, and customer happiness.
 [Customers] not only will stay a decade or longer.
 But they’ll likely grow 3x-10x in size.
 Almost like clockwork.
 No matter how big you get."

-In this article, we share 10 B2B customer retention strategies that leverage customer feedback to help you do just that—deepening customer relationships, building trust, cutting churn, and improving retention rates.
+Here we'll share 10 B2B customer retention strategies that leverage customer feedback to help you do just that — deepening customer relationships, building trust, cutting customer churn, and improving retention rates.

 10 Practical B2B Customer Retention Strategies